-Role playing, problem solving exercises and creative tasks nurture collaboration, emotional intelligence and enable co-workers to recognise specific skills and strengths in themselves and in their teammates.
-In fact, 86% of employees blame lack of collaboration, communication or skills for workplace failure .
+Role playing, problem solving exercises and creative tasks nurture collaboration, emotional intelligence and enable co-workers to recognise specific skills in themselves and in their teammates.
+In fact 96% of employees blame a lack of collaboration, communication or skills for workplace failure .

 The concept of corporate team building was established in the 1920's by behavioural psychologist William McDougall.
 It is defined simply as the process by which a business encourages and trains colleagues to work collaboratively in the pursuit of shared goals.

-Here, we take a look the dos and don’ts when approaching team building in your workplace:
+Here, we take a look at the dos and don'ts when approaching team building in the workplace:

 It’s hard to overestimate the significance that a strong team culture plays in delivering corporate success.
 The feedback here makes a compelling case: